Brennan-Clinch/COVID-19-Web-Scraping-Tutorial/README.md

 \-`jsonlite: this is one package used to read API files, which is basically a json parsor and generator`

-`httr: another API package used which gives tools for working with urls and http`
+\-`httr: another API package used which gives tools for working with urls and http`

 ## Functions used for contacting our API